Flying Squad: History

 The Squad was originally formed on an experimental basis by Detective Chief Inspector Frederick Wensley.
 In October 1919, Wensley summoned 12 detectives to Scotland Yard to form the squad.
 The group was initially named the Mobile Patrol Experiment and its original orders were to perform surveillance and gather intelligence on known robbers and pickpockets, using a horse-drawn carriage with covert holes cut into the canvas.

 In 1920, it was officially reorganised under the authority of then Commissioner Nevil Macready.
 Headed by Detective Inspector Walter Hambrook, the squad was composed of 12 detective officers, including Irish-born Jeremiah Lynch (1888–1953), who had earned a fearsome reputation for tracking wartime German spies and for building up the case against confidence trickster Horatio Bottomley.
 The Mobile Patrol Experiment was given authorisation to carry out duties anywhere in the Metropolitan Police District.
 Throughout the 1920s, the squad was standardised and expanded, and the establishment was expanded to 40 officers, under the command of Detective Chief Inspector Fred "Nutty" Sharpe until his retirement in July 1937.

 In 1948, the Squad was given the designation of C.O.(C.8) for Commissioner's Office Crime 8 and was augmented.
-In July that year, it learned of a plan to steal £750,000 (almost £25 million in 2019) of bullion, jewellery and other valuables from the BOAC (British Overseas Airways Corporation) secure warehouse at Heathrow Airport by drugging the guards.
+In July that year, it learned of a plan to steal £750,000 (over £30 million in 2026) of bullion, jewellery and other valuables from the BOAC (British Overseas Airways Corporation) secure warehouse at Heathrow Airport by drugging the guards.
 Squad officers replaced the guards and pretended to be drugged, with other officers stationed around the warehouse.
 When the thieves removed the keys to the safe from Detective Sergeant Charles Hewett, the Squad announced its presence and a violent struggle ensued with many on both sides suffering serious injuries.
 The nine offenders received a total of 71 years' imprisonment for what became known as the Battle of London Airport.